Convex co-compact actions of relatively hyperbolic groups: Proof of Theorem

 \begin{remark} \ \begin{enumerate} \item To show that $\Sc_{\core}$ is well-defined we need to show that $\overline{\Cc} \cap F_\Omega(v)$ is a compact subset of $F_\Omega(v)$ for every simplex $S \in \wh{\Sc}_{\max}$ and vertex $v$ of $S$. \item The map $\Phi$ selects from each family of parallel simplices a canonical ``core'' simplex, thus motivating the notation $\Sc_{\core}$. \end{enumerate}

 \end{remark}

-Let $\Sc_0$ be an isolated, coarsely complete, and $\Lambda$-invariant family of maximal properly embedded simplices in $\Cc$.
+The rest of this section is devoted to the proof of Theorem \ref{thm:s_core}.
+Let $\Sc_0$ be an isolated, coarsely complete, and $\Lambda$-invariant family of maximal properly embedded simplices in $\Cc$ of dimension at least two.
 By Theorem~\ref{thm:bd_faces} and passing to a subfamily of $\Sc_0$ we can assume that there exists $R > 0$ such that: if $S \in \Sc_0$ and $x \in \partial S$, then

 By Lemma~\ref{lem:refining_isolated_simplices} and passing to another subfamily of $\Sc_0$ we can also assume that: If $S_1, S_2 \in \Sc_0$ and $\dim S_1 < \dim S_2$, then

 The next two lemmas show that $\Sc_0$ and $\wh{\Sc}_{\max}$ are ``coarsely the same.''